Featured · client work

 Note

-The Henderson Roofing page on /work is a concept rebuild, not a paid client win.
+The Henderson Roofing page in the concept showcase is a concept rebuild, not a paid client win.
 It exists to show how we think about the industry.
-Real client work will land on the work page as it ships.
+Real client work lands on the work page as it ships.

 Roofers questions